Nuthouse01/MinesweeperSolver/MinesweeperProject/readme.txt

 A "chain" is a sequence of overlapping/linked pods; each chain can be solved independently.

 The optimization stage may conclude that some of the cells are definitely mines or definitely safe, before even doing the recursion.
-If so, just return with those and see if single-cell or multi-cell can take over from there.
+If so, just return with those and see if single-cell or two-cell can take over from there.

 When below a certain threshold of mines remaining, the recursive alg also returns the actual